vkcode7/cpp/FAQs.md

 ```

 ### Casts
-Static Cast (static_cast): Used for conversions that are well-defined and checked at compile-time.<br>
+- Static Cast (static_cast): Used for conversions that are well-defined and checked at compile-time.
-Dynamic Cast (dynamic_cast): Used for converting pointers and references to polymorphic types, primarily used in inheritance hierarchies to perform downcasting.<br>
+- Dynamic Cast (dynamic_cast): Used for converting pointers and references to polymorphic types, primarily used in inheritance hierarchies to perform downcasting.
-Const Cast (const_cast): Used to add or remove const or volatile qualifiers from a variable.<br>
+- Const Cast (const_cast): Used to add or remove const or volatile qualifiers from a variable.
-Reinterpret Cast (reinterpret_cast): Used for low-level, type-unsafe conversions between unrelated types.<br>
+- Reinterpret Cast (reinterpret_cast): Used for low-level, type-unsafe conversions between unrelated types.
-c-style: traditional<br>
+- c-style: traditional

 ```c++
 //static